-There’s no better way to get up close with nature in the Indiana Dunes area than exploring the more than 70 miles of trails that wind through the National and State Parks.
+There’s no better way to get up close with nature in the Indiana Dunes area than exploring the more than 70 miles of trails that wind through the National and State Park.
 There are a wide variety of trails, including one of the most scenic hikes in the nation, and each has its own level of difficulty, length, and unique features.
 So, no matter your skill level or interests, you’ll find one that fits you.
 But don’t worry, we’ll help you decide where to hike at the Indiana Dunes.

 Indiana Dunes National Park Trails

 Not up for all those stairs?
 That’s okay!
 Portage Lakefront & Riverwalk is a modest stroll that blends lakeshore, dunes ecology, riverfront, and industry.
 The paved walkways are great for those who need an accessible hike.
 It’s also a perfect location for watching migrant birds in the spring and fall and observing shelf ice that forms along the beach in the winter.

 Another trail system in the National Park is Tolleston Dunes, where you can hike along the ancient dune ridges from thousands of years ago.
-This is a great place to go cross country skiing in the winter!
+This is also a great place to go cross country skiing in the winter.